Sacred Music of Holy Week 2026

 Ola Gjeilo (Norway, b.1978)

-th century, "Ubi Caritas" has been chanted (as a Gregorian chant that likely originated in France) during Holy Week's Holy Thursday Mass.
+Since the 10th century, "Ubi Caritas" has been chanted (as a Gregorian chant that likely originated in France) during Holy Week's Holy Thursday Mass.
 Schola sings this contemporary setting by Norway's Ola Gjeilo.

 Ubi caritas et amor, Deus ibi est.